-The minimum interest rates for the year 2022 on loans denominated in Swiss Francs and granted by a Swiss resident company to shareholders and/or related parties are generally as follows:
+The minimum interest rates for the year 2024 on loans denominated in Swiss Francs and granted by a Swiss resident company to shareholders and/or related parties are generally as follows:

-- Equity-financed loans: 0.25% - Debt-financed loans: Actual interest expense plus 0.5%.
-For debt-financed loans exceeding CHF 10 million, a mark-up of plus 0.25% must be applied on the actual interest rates.
+- Equity-financed loans: 1.5% - Debt-financed loans: Actual interest rate and a mark-up of plus 0.5% for loans of up to CHF 10 million and a mark-up of plus 0.25% for loans exceeding CHF 10 million, but in any case at least 1.5%.

-The maximum interest rate for the year 2022 on loans denominated in Swiss Francs and granted by shareholders and/or related parties to a Swiss trading or production company is 1%.
-However, loans of up to CHF 1 million granted to a Swiss trading or manufacturing company may bear interest of up to 3%.
+The maximum interest rate for the year 2024 on loans denominated in Swiss Francs and granted by shareholders and/or related parties to a Swiss trading or production company is 2%.
+However, loans of up to CHF 1 million granted to a Swiss trading or manufacturing company may bear interest of up to 3.75%.

-Different interest rates apply to loans

-secured by real estate and loans granted to Swiss holding and asset management companies.
+Different interest rates apply to loans secured by real estate and loans granted to Swiss holding and asset management companies.